djangofan/WebDriverTestingTemplate/README.md

   </tr>
   <tr>
     <th>Logging</th>
     <td>Will log output to build/test-output directory in project.
-Also, logs test output<br/> to console and to a file using SLF4j/LogBack API, and configured by a logback.xml file.</td>
+Also, logs test output<br/> to console and to a file using SLF4j/LogBack API, and configured by a +logback.xml+ file.</td>
   </tr>
   <tr>
     <th>Page Object design <br/>pattern</th>